 We strive to achieve the highest standards of accessibility and inclusivity.
 We plan for maximum access for those with special needs – children and accompanying family members – and minimal separation between all visitors, regardless of abilities.

 Construction of Dadu: Qatar Children’s Museum is being facilitated through unprecedented collaboration between Qatar’s public and private sectors.
 Donors making contributions of 3.65 million riyals or more become members of The Dadu Founding Family, a group that currently includes: HH Emir Tamim bin Hamad, bin Khalifa Al Thani, Awkaf (Ministry of Endowments & Islamic Affairs), Baladna, Baladya (Ministry of Municipality), ConocoPhillips, ExxonMobil, IntesaSanpaolo, Ooredoo, Schlumberger, and Shell.
-The first phase of Dadu, the Dadu Gardens, will open in November 2022.

 My Ramadan Calendar

 Create your own Super Character

 Bird Feeder and Spotting Guide

 How do plants absorb water?

 Garangao Workshop: Palm Weaving